HoloPad/android-long-task/README.md

   ServiceClient.setExecutionCallback((initialData) async {

+    //Register the button click callback action
+    ServiceClient.setOnClickCallback((buttonId) async {
+      //Do something when the user click a button from notification await ServiceClient.stopService();
+    });

     //{initialData} is the data exchanged between the foreground app and your app

     for (var i = 0; i < 100; i++) {